kasidit/MPI-tutorial-on-ubuntu-20.04/README.md

 <p><p>
 <h4>Network</h4>
 <p><p>
 There are two networks that the VMs use.
-First, it use a primary network (ens3) to communicate to the Internet.
-Iassume you know how to set up brige network for QEMU VMs.
+The VM use its first NIC to access internet.
+It connect TAP NIC to br0, a linux bridge I created that in turn connect to the physical NIC of the host (ens3).
+I assume you know how to set up a brige network for QEMU VMs.
 <p><p>
 The second network is a local network that we will use for MPI communication.
 I use openvswitch to create a virtual switch called "br-int" below.
 Note that the "$" represents the shell command line prompt of the host computer.
 <pre>